adrianhopebailie/web-monetization/explainer.md

 However, most of these require that the user and the creator/producer/service provider join a common network that offers to facilitate the transactions between users and these services.

 The result is a fragmented Web of closed content and service silos rather than the global and open Web we desire.
+Further, users sacrifice their privacy because the service is both, collecting payments from the user and, paying out to the creator/producer/service provider, and is therefor able to correlate these and collect data about which services are used by users.

 With Web Monetization, WM providers compete for users (as customers) not by trying to build a bigger network of content partners, but by delivering a better service.